vincentschen/curriculum-network/README.md

 You can then visit http://localhost:8080 to see the page in action

+To ensure that files get synced over when you modify them, run (in a seperate commmand prompt window)

+    vagrant rsync-auto

 ## URL Parameters

 graph_file: you can use it to provide the name of the yaml file you wish to load. example: http://localhost:8080/?graph_file=graph_mergesort.yaml